dharapatel2908/Portfolio/README.md

-# Dhara Patel — Personal Portfolio Website 🌐
+# Dhara Patel: Personal Portfolio Website 🌐

 A personal portfolio website showcasing my projects, skills, and research in **Artificial Intelligence**, **Machine Learning**, and **Robotics**.
 Built as a single-file, zero-dependency HTML site and deployed via GitHub Pages.